Quality Assurance Project Plan Development Guidance

 Technical Assistance Support for QAPP Development

-NFWF has contracted with Stantec, a global infrastructure, environmental and social development company, to provide expert guidance to LISFF grantees to help them develop their QAPP.
-Contact Victoria Moreno for additional information about this support.
+NFWF has contracted with Stantec, a global infrastructure, environmental and social development company, to provide expert guidance to LISFF grantees about development of a QAPP.
+Contact Victoria.Moreno@nfwf.org for additional information about this assistance.

 Timing & Coordination for QAPP Development and Approval

-Please plan to submit a draft QAPP to NFWF at least three to four months in advance of starting data driven activity.
+Please plan to submit a draft QAPP to NFWF at least four months in advance of starting data driven activity.

 Activity Responsibility

-Return comments and as needed schedule calls with grantees NFWF
+Return comments to grantee and as needed schedule calls with grantees to provide further guidance NFWF

 Prepare a complete draft QAPP v.1.
 30 working days Grantee